 Assigned zones:

 1)

 2)

 3)

 4)

 5)

 6)

-Figure 10: Schematic diagrams of varying degrees of interspersion of plant zones and patches for Perennial Saline Estuaries.
-In these diagrams, each plant zone or patch type has a unique color and comprises at least 5% of the AA.
+Figure 10: Schematic diagrams of varying degrees of interspersion of plant zones for Perennial Saline Estuaries.
+In these diagrams, each plant zone has a unique color and comprises at least 5% of the AA.